56 Different Types of Ants in Louisiana

 Dorymyrmex pyramicus, or the pyramid ant, can be found throughout most of North America.
 They are typically found outdoors and are commonly identified by the large mounds they build.

-These ants in Louisiana have a sting that is typically not strong enough to cause significant pain, but it can cause localized swelling and itching.
+These ants in Louisiana have a sting that is typically not strong enough to cause significant pain but can cause localized swelling and itching.

-The best way to get rid of these types of ants in Louisiana is by mixing a natural pesticide with water into a spray bottle and misting them when they’re out in the open.
+The best way to get rid of these ants in Louisiana is by mixing a natural pesticide with water into a spray bottle and misting them when they’re out in the open.

 25. Crater Ant

-Dorymyrmex flavus (crater ant) is a pest that is found throughout Louisiana and the southeastern United States.
+Dorymyrmex flavus (crater ant) is a pest in Louisiana and the southeastern United States.

 Crater ants typically nest under objects like rocks or logs.
 To get rid of crater ants, you should seal off any entry points they might have into your home and make sure there are no moist areas near them where they can breed.